 - "Epidemiology to build the future" hosted between 5th and 8th of September 2023.
 You can consult the program here. - 4th PlantEd Conference hosted between 18th and 20th of September 2023.
-This conference presented the latest advances in plant breeding research, fundamental to facing challenges related to population growth, sustainable agriculture and climate change. - Expo One Health: Porto One Health Day was hosted between 2nd and 4th of November 2023.
+This conference presented the latest advances in plant breeding research, fundamental to facing challenges related to population growth, sustainable agriculture and climate change.

+- Expo One Health: Porto One Health Day was hosted between 2nd and 4th of November 2023.
 This event aims to highlight the relevance of the One Health concept and approach, and the impacts they have on the daily lives of all of us, communicating science through practical demonstrations, aimed at all audiences.

 2.6.
-Is your medical school a member of a national or international planetary health or ESH organisation?
-Yes, the medical school is a member of a national or international planetary health or ESH organisation No, the medical school is not a member of such an organisation Score explanation: Faculty of Medicine of the University of Porto is a member of Eugloh.
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned: 1 Score explanation: Faculty of Medicine of the University of Porto is a member of Eugloh.
+Score explanation: Insert explanation here.